nate-d-olson/giab-data-readmes/drafts/README_RNAseq_UNC_HG002.md

 2022-09

 **Background**\
-Illumina mRNA and total RNA sequencing by Merker lab at UNC performed on three HG002 cell lines as part of the NIST-GIAB RNAseq pilot sequencing project.
+Illumina stranded mRNA and total RNA sequencing by Lineberger Comprehensive Cancer Center Translational Genomics Lab (TGL) at UNC performed on three HG002 cell lines as part of the NIST-GIAB RNAseq pilot sequencing project.
-The mRNA and total RNA sequencing was performed in tripplicate for the three samples.
+The stranded mRNA and total RNA libraries were performed in triplicate and sequenced together on the same flow cell.

 **Usage**\
 Basecalled reads for RNAseq (mRNA and total RNA sequencing).